 Horseradish Peroxidase (HRP)

-Horseradish peroxidase (HRP) is a 40kDa glycoprotein with four lysine residues.
-In the presence of hydrogen peroxide, HRP will oxidize a substrate to yield a detectable signal useful for techniques such as ELISA and immunohistochemistry.
-A monoclonal mouse anti-peroxidase antibody is a very useful and reliable reagent for the localization of a number of mouse primary antibodies by peroxidase anti-peroxidase (PAP) immunocytochemistry.
+Horseradish peroxidase (HRP) is a 40 kilodalton (kDa) glycoprotein with four lysine residues.
+In the presence of hydrogen peroxide, HRP will oxidize a substrate to yield a detectable signal useful for techniques such as ELISA and Immunohistochemistry.
+A monoclonal rat anti-peroxidase antibody is a very useful and reliable reagent in the localization of a number of rat primary antibodies by peroxidase anti-peroxidase (PAP) immunocytochemistry.

 Lyophilized protein G purified in PBS pH7.4